-As you can see though, the red bar — the aggregate of associated negative feelings — is higher than the green bar — the aggregate of associated positive feelings.
+As you can see though, the red bar — the total of all the negative feelings — is higher than the green bar — the total of all the positive feelings.
 Therefore, I just don’t write a fucking thing.
 I sit on YouTube, then Facebook, then take a nap, then spend way longer than I’d like to admit figuring out how to make an ugly bar graph with smiley faces on it.1

 And instead of writing that life-changing, pants-pooping, mother-hollering, epiphanic psycho-spiritual orgy of life advice that I promised, I sit here, analyzing my own laziness.